cranchange/cran_change.org/letter.md

 There is no question that holding an ever increasing pool of software and contributors to high standards, and continuously validating those standards are held is a resource intensive technical feat from which great public good has been derived.

-Yet is also with empathy for the experiences of CRAN's users, and in fairness to the future R community that we, the undersigned R community members, find ourselves with no other reasonable alternative than to unify our voices in protest against actions that are damaging the R package ecosystem.
+Yet it is also with empathy for the experiences of CRAN's users, and in fairness to the future R community that we, the undersigned R community members, find ourselves with no other reasonable alternative than to unify our voices in protest against actions that are damaging the R package ecosystem.

 A pattern of increasingly inconsistent and heavy-handed behaviour by CRAN administrators has shaken our trust that our community's central package archive is being managed sustainably.